drewcark/DS5500-drug-discovery/README.txt

 to running the program:
-  unzip the data files in Data Files open a terminal window in the main folder run "jupyter notebook DDI.ipynb" to see the project run on the full code and not just a subset, using server with appropriate processing power: run "python DDI.py"
+  unzip the data files in Data Files open a terminal window in the main folder run "feature_engineering.ipynb" for the feature engineering and simple GNN with individual features run "DDI.py" for Morgan's Fingerprints and GNN with features and Morgan Fingerprints run "MolGraphGNN.ipynb" for Molecular Graphs and GNN